NocturneMods/MatthiewNocturne/README.md

-**UNSTABLE DEV BRANCH** : adds support for configurations in various mods !
+**DEV BRANCH** : adds support for configurations in various mods

-Objective : make it easy to check Matthiew's Nocture Remaster mods, compile them easily, and add configuration support.
+Please report any **bug** you have with the mods by **opening an issue** !
+You can also submit feature request to add configurations in existing mods.

 # Mods